Naethanyel/Spring_inventory_application/README.md

 OutsourcedPartForm.html, lines 26 to 27, added min and max inputs mainscreen.html, lines 47,48,57,58, added min max fields to table application.properties, line 6, renamed database (added a "3" on the end)
+REVISION: Updated Part.java, line 20, added hook annotation to MinPartsValidator.java In MinPartsValidator.java, lines 27-35, added code to enforce that the inventory is between or at the minimum and maximum value

 Prompt H and Prompt G step 5:
 part.java, lines 29, 31, 34, 36, added @Max and @Min annotations